Dignity

 Dignity is the right of a person to be valued and respected for their own sake, and to be treated ethically.
-In this context, it is of significance in morality, ethics, law and politics as an extension of the Enlightenment-era concepts of inherent, inalienable rights.
+In this context, it is of significance in morality, ethics, law and politics as an extension of the concepts of inherent, inalienable rights.
 The term may also be used to describe personal conduct, as in "behaving with dignity".

 The content of contemporary dignity is derived from the Universal Declaration of Human Rights of 1948, summarized in the principle that every human being has the right to human dignity.
 In Article 1, it is stipulated that 'All human beings are born free and equal in dignity and rights.
-They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.
+They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood".
+References to human dignity became more common in constitutions and charters of human rights after World War II, in the aftermath of Nazi and fascist atrocities.